Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 Browse Holding TanksStoring chemicals in your Vermont tank?

-Vermont's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Vermont's OSSF rules do not include chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for chemicals like sulfuric acid, bleach, or fertilizer solution, our Chemical Compatibility Database provides full construction specifications.

 Agricultural Tank Regulations — VAAFM & VT DEC

-The Vermont Agency of Agriculture, Food & Markets (VAAFM) and the Vermont Department of Environmental Conservation (VT DEC) share agricultural-tank oversight under Vermont Statutes Annotated (V.S.A.) and the Code of Vermont Rules (CVR):
+The Vermont Agency of Agriculture, Food & Markets (VAAFM) and the Vermont Department of Environmental Conservation (VT DEC) oversee agricultural tanks under Vermont Statutes Annotated (V.S.A.) and the Code of Vermont Rules (CVR).

 - 6 V.S.A.
 Chapter 81 — statutory authority for VAAFM pesticide, fertilizer, and animal-feed programs.